Creating an empty disk with a large block

 zone

 : Availability zone.
-The availability zone for a disk must be the same as that of the placement group where you want to create the disk.
+The availability zone for your disk must match the zone of the placement group where you want to create it.
 We recommend creating disks in theru-central1-a

 orru-central1-b